momo16542/WPFMVVMTutorial/README.md

 2. Creating the Model, ViewModel, and View folders.
 3. Implementing the ViewModelBase class as a base for other ViewModels.
 4. Data binding between ViewModels and Views.
-5. Command implementation using the RelayCommand class.
+5. Command implementation using the ICommand class.
 6. Handling user input and updating the ViewModel.
 7. Updating the View based on ViewModel changes using INotifyPropertyChanged.